 Both 50 and 80 gallon units are available to be shipped directly to your door and each order will include a free set of earthquake straps.
-Members can purchase these units for $719 or $1,299 in office and a flat $100 shipping charge will be added onto those prices when ordered online for delivery to our service territory.
+Members can purchase these units for $1,099 in office.
+(50 gallons currently unavailable at this time) We don’t accept returns of opened boxes.

 A $500 cash rebate from CPI is available for all qualified installations of heat pump water heaters.
 State and Federal tax credits may also apply to eligible tax payers.

 How do heat pump water heaters work?